 The CIE independent report shall be a stand-alone document for others to understand the weaknesses and strengths of the science reviewed, regardless of whether or not they read the summary report.
 The CIE independent report shall be an independent peer review of each ToRs, and shall not simply repeat the contents of the summary report.

 3. The reviewer report shall include the following appendices:

-Appendix 1: Bibliography of materials provided for review Appendix 2: A copy of the CIE Statement of Work
+Appendix 2: A copy of the CIE Statement of Work

 Annex 2a - Terms of Reference for

 SEDAR 28: Gulf of Mexico Cobia Assessment Desk Review